Best Ski Crampons and Boot Crampons for Ski Mountaineering

 Black Diamond Neve Pro Crampon

 When it comes to boot crampons, there are many options.
 Because I am a skier first and mountaineer second, I see boot crampons as a short-term solution to reach skiing.
 As a result, I believe crampons should be lightweight, easy to use and easy to pack.
-And there is generally no need for burly steel varieties.
+And there is generally no need for the burly steel varieties used for ice climbing.
 There is a trade-off in durability when you move to an aluminum crampon.
-However, given how much use my crampons see, I’m happy to trade a little durability for the drop in weight from a steel model.
+However, given how much use my crampons see, I’m happy to trade a little durability for the drop in weight from a steel pair.
 Staying away from rocks with your aluminum crampons helps extend their lifespan.
 Aluminum can’t rival the durability of steel, but the Black Diamond Neve Pro has proven itself many times over for varied ski mountaineering use.
 They include anti-balling plates to reduce snow build-up underfoot.
 Hopefully, if the snow is soft enough to ball up underfoot, you’re skiing it rather than hiking with crampons.

 BD Neve Pro Crampons

 The Black Diamond Neve Pro boot crampon is lightweight and easy to use.
 They weigh about 10 oz / 288 grams each, and their 10-point aluminum frame is ideal for light-duty ski mountaineering pursuits.
 You can cross glaciers, boot up snowy couloirs and generally climb anything that is not pure ice with an aluminum crampon like the Black Diamond Neve Pro.
 The metal toe bail accommodates telemark, alpine touring and climbing boots, while its easy-adjust heel bail and quick-tightening cuff strap make putting on and removing them a breeze.
+Petzl Leopard boot cramponsAnother lightweight ski mountaineering boot crampon we like is the Petzl Leopard crampon.
+It has a traditional aluminum design for light-duty mountaineering and glacier travel.
+Petzl lightens the build by connecting the toe and heel units with a flexible Dyneema-like cord.
+It weighs in at 13 oz / 384 grams each.
+There’s also a version featuring a steel toe section called the Petzl Irvis Hybrid crampon.
+You get the durability of steel in the front points with a reasonably lightweight design – 588 grams / 15 oz each.

 TechCrampon 250TechCrampon 250